Pat Rowley

-Patrick Desmond Rowley (born 23 September 1935) is an Australian agricultural leader.
+Patrick Desmond Rowley CMG (born 23 September 1935) is an Australian agricultural leader.
 He was chairman of the Australian Dairy Farmers Federation from 1977 until 2006, during which time he assisted in initiating significant industry changes.
 The Australian Broadcasting Corporation described him in 2003 as "the most influential figure in the history of Australian dairy farming".

 Personal life

 Early life

 Rowley was born to Charles "Charlie" Rowley and Lilian Henn [née] on September 23, 1935, in Melbourne, Victoria.
 He is the eldest of four siblings.
 The family moved to Queensland, and established their dairy farm in Burpengary, north of Brisbane, where Rowley Road is today.
 Pat Rowley attended Marist College, Ashgrove, a Catholic boarding school for boys, from grades 5–12.

 Marriage and children

 Rowley married Mary Monica Rospigaroff [née] on September 12, 1959, at St Peter's Catholic Church in Caboolture, Queensland, after meeting at a Junior Farmers gathering in Caboolture.
 After marrying, the couple moved to Dayboro, north-northwest of Brisbane They have five children together and as of 2020, have a total of eleven grandchildren.
 Mary died at their farm on 16 July 2021, after having received a terminal cancer diagnosis of glioblastoma exactly one month prior.